OctopusDeploy/docs/docs/getting-started/samples-instance.md

 ## Features

 This section acts as a directory of features found in our samples instance.
+Each feature lists the Octopus space in which the feature is found, followed by each project.

 :::hint
 We're constantly adding to our samples instance.
 If you'd like to explore any of our samples further, just go to [https://samples.octopus.app](https://samples.octopus.app) and log in as a guest.